 One of the first things I did when I came to Canada in 2002 was to get a haircut.
-We had just been traveling all around Latin America and my hair was long, uneven and very dry.
+We had just been travelling all around Latin America and my hair was long, uneven and very dry.
 I was looking forward for a pampering session but instead, I got a very rushed stylist who didn’t even bother looking at me.
 I was shocked that a ten-minute haircut cost $60—without tip, because I didn’t know I was supposed to tip (major faux pas, I know).

 Over the years, I must have tried half of Ottawa’s salons.
 The funny thing is, I don’t care about my hair.
 I don’t dye it, I don’t style it and I don’t blow-dry it.
 I want simple and practical haircuts.
 I haven’t had a total haircut disaster but I have never had a really good haircut in Ottawa either.
-And I truly dislike salon “etiquette”, from the pressure to buy product to the fuss about making another appointment ASAP, from tipping to staying loyal to one stylist.
+And I truly dislike salon “etiquette,” from the pressure to buy products to the fuss about making another appointment ASAP, from tipping to staying loyal to one stylist.